judyz0415/free-throw-curvature/README.md

 ## Methods

-1. **Trajectory capture.** Ball paths for free-throw attempts are parameterized from broadcast video.
+1. **Trajectory capture.** Ball paths for free-throw attempts are parameterized from Second Spectrum ball tracking data.
 2. **Curve fitting.** Each path is modeled with a Bézier curve (`bezier_curve_functions.py`), trading off fidelity and smoothness.
 3. **Metric calculation.** Per-player curvature statistics are aggregated in `metric_calculation.py` and written to `curvature_results.xlsx`.
 4. **Statistical analysis.** `result_analysis.py` merges curvature metrics with season free-throw percentages from `free_throw_stats.xlsx`, then runs distributional comparisons and regressions.
 Key plots are exported to `distributions.png` and `regressionlines.png`.